Price Action Trading Strategies for 2021 - System, Patterns & Course

 Price Action Trading Books

-There are many books on price trading topics.
-Traders develop their own unique approach to price action trading.
 However, Laurentiu Damir takes an in-depth dive into analyzing the price patterns on charts in a unique way in his book “Price Action Breakdown.”
 I have not seen a few concepts that he describes anywhere else.

-You will not look at the chart in the same way you had before!
+After reading the book, one thing will be clear that you will not look at the chart in the same way you had before!